Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

 **Note:** This protocol was developed on Mac OS 10.14.6 with 8 GB of RAM, 2 cores and Windows 11 with 32 GB of RAM, 8 cores.
 In addition, the protocol was tested on both Mac and Windows operating systems with a range of specifications.
 Some of the time estimates may vary based on the hardware specifications.

-## How to use this github page<a name="git-instructions"></a>
-* Download the `Supplementary Materials` directory.
-    * The `utility_functions` directory contains all custom functions required in this protocol.
-These functions are also found in the `Supplementary Materials` directory.
-    * The `Scripts` directory contains all MATLAB scripts used in this protocol.
-These scripts are also found in the `Supplementary Materials` directory.
-    * The `Example data` directory contains all example data described in the protocol text.
-These files are also found in the `Supplementary Materials` directory.
-* This folder contains the MATLAB scripts and functions required for this protocol.
-* `Supplementary Materials` also contains the example data used in the protocol.
-* Download _MFeaST_ from https://www.renwicklab.com/molecular-feast/.
-See [Software installation and directory set-up](#setup))
-* Follow the instructions in [Software installation and directory set-up](#setup) for setting up your MATLAB workspace and directories.
-* Follow the complete protocol text for how to run the MATLAB scripts, functions and apps for your data.

 ## _MFeaST_ Usage

 The _Molecular Feature Selection Tool (MFeaST)_ is an ensemble feature selection tool. _MFeaST_ ranks all available features based on their combined score from multiple selection algorithms.
 Compared to other ensemble approaches which are limited to a subset of feature selection algorithms, _MFeaST_ uses filter, wrapper, and embedded techniques.